abhinavgulisetty/VonageConnect/README.md

 4) Test
    - Send a WhatsApp/SMS to your configured number
    - The Node server forwards the text to Rasa and relays back Rasa replies via Vonage
+   - Use Postman to simulate messages and test API endpoints

 Here is a breakdown of the main idea, explained for a "RASA + Vonage" implementation.